Louis J. Camuti: Biography

 Camuti was born in Parma, Italy, on August 30, 1893, and grew up in Manhattan, New York.

+He is a 1920 graduate of the New York University Veterinary College, after studying at Cornell University.

 When Camuti was about 11 years old, he had typhoid fever, and while sick in bed, his mother left the house with food cooking on the stove.
 When the pot boiled over, gas began to fill the home.
 The family cat jumped onto young Camuti's chest and weaved her head back and forth.
 The young Camuti was too weak to get out of bed, and felt the cat's efforts may have saved his life.

 Camuti began specializing in cat medicine around 1932–33.
 At the time, veterinarians did not spend much time providing services to cats.
 Camuti appeared on The Tonight Show Starring Johnny Carson in 1962.

 Camuti died of a heart attack while travelling to see a patient.